abh1hi/app-backend-69011/blueprint.md

     *   **Firebase SDK v9:** The latest modular Firebase SDK is used for improved performance and code maintainability.
     *   **Firebase Storage:** Media files (photos and videos) are uploaded to Firebase Storage.
     *   **Cloud Firestore:** Property data, including media URLs and the owner's ID, is saved to Cloud Firestore.
+    *   **Firestore Indexes:** Defined a comprehensive set of composite indexes in `firestore.indexes.json` to support all current and future filtering and sorting combinations, including by `state` and `location`.
 *   **Reusable Components:**
     *   **`PropertySearch.vue`:** A search bar component for the hero section.
     *   **`QuickActions.vue`:** A component for the quick action buttons.